rtafleet/apidoc/source/includes/_errors.md

 }
 ```

-The RTA Graph API returns error information as part of the response.
+The RTA API returns error information as part of the response.
 A query might result in some data and some errors, and those should be returned in a JSON object of the form shown at the right.

 > Sample invalid request